spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/3-continuous-deployment/1-cd-basics.md

 ╚══════════════════════╧═══════════════════════════════════════════════════════════════════════════════════╝
 ```

-Now, lets try to change the default version of `timestamp` application to `2.1.1.RELEASE`.
+Now we can try to change the default version of the `timestamp` application to `2.1.1.RELEASE`.

 ```bash
 dataflow:>app default --id task:timestamp --version 2.1.1.RELEASE
 New default Application task:timestamp:2.1.1.RELEASE
 ```

-You can verify as follows:
+You can verify the change, as follows:

 ```bash
 dataflow:>app list --id task:timestamp